-There is no difference between basic and diluted loss per share as the effect of the potential ordinary shares that would be issued by the Company under the First Special Fees Agreement, the Management Incentive Plan or the Long Term Incentive Plan are anti-dilutive for all periods presented.
-Refer to Note 11.1, Note 11.3 and Note 11.4 for details on the First Special Fees Agreement, the Management Incentive Plan and the Long Term Incentive Plan, respectively.
+There is no difference between basic and diluted loss per share as the effect of the potential ordinary shares that would be issued by the Company under the First Special Fees Agreement, the Management Incentive Plan, the Long Term Incentive Plan or the Convertible Debt Agreement are anti-dilutive for all periods presented.
+Refer to Note 11.1, Note 11.3, Note 11.4 and Note 25 for details on the First Special Fees Agreement, the Management Incentive Plan and the Convertible Debt Agreement, respectively.